| U.S. Violation of Human Rights Target of New Quebec Amnesty Campaign

 French-language campaign in Quebec which will run until July

+through donated media.
 The campaign gets underway

 with four posters focusing on the violations.
 Visuals